apear9/rdwplus/cran-comments.md

 * Unexported functions previously with examples (get_distance.R, report_mapset.R, ...) have had their examples removed.
 * \dontrun has been replaced with \donttest in ...
 * \dontrun has been removed altogether in ...
 * All examples where we set par() have been modified such that we no longer set par().
+These are derive_flow.R,

 Addressing the "[ensuring] that [our] functions do not write by default or in [our] examples/vignettes/tests in the user's home filespace" comment: